Back

 CELPIP General vs General LS: Which Test Do You Need?

-CELPIP-General tests all four skills (Listening, Reading, Writing, Speaking), and it's the one you take for Canadian permanent residency.
+CELPIP-General tests all four skills (Listening, Reading, Writing, Speaking) and it's the one you take for Canadian permanent residency.
 CELPIP-General LS tests only Listening and Speaking, and it's the version IRCC accepts for Canadian citizenship.
 Same English test, two versions.
-Which one you sit in depends entirely on what you're applying for.
+Which one you sit depends entirely on what you're applying for.

 CELPIP General vs General LS at a Glance

-The difference between CELPIP General and LS is clear.
+The difference between CELPIP General and LS is clean.
 One test covers four skills for immigration; the other covers two for citizenship.
 Lined up as CELPIP LS vs General, the split is easy to see in a single table.

 CELPIP-GeneralCELPIP-General LS